pineapple-bois/polynomial-methods/README.md

 #### Future Enhancements

-We're working to include methods and operations on multivariate polynomials, including partial differentiation, surface-plotting and stationary point finding and analysis.
+We're working to include methods and operations on multivariate polynomials, including partial differentiation, surface-plotting, and stationary point finding and analysis.

 ----